apache/buildstream/CONTRIBUTING.rst

 **Good**::

-  from .context import Context
+  from ._context import Context

 **Bad**::

-  from buildstream.context import Context
+  from buildstream._context import Context

 The exception to the above rule is when authoring plugins, plugins do not reside in the same namespace so they must